smithy-lang/smithy/docs/source/spec/core.rst

 structure
 ---------

-The :dfn:`structure` type represents a fixed set of named heterogenous members.
+The :dfn:`structure` type represents a fixed set of named heterogeneous members.
 A member name maps to exactly one structure :ref:`member <member>` definition.

 A structure is defined using a :token:`structure_statement`.
 A structure